 That particular import is a dazzlingly atrocious introductory throat-clearing that dresses up what ought to be a rakish B-picture in self-aggrandizing, stifling world-on-its-shoulders airs, gifting us with not one but two awful prologue scenes set in two different time periods on two different planets that trivialize the far-fetched another-reality nature of the piece by trying to explain everything for us.
 The nadir is turning author Edgar Rice Borroughs into Carter’s nephew who is inspired to write about his uncle when he discovers Carter’s diary.
 As always, contextualization and explication are best left for films of a nobler caliber; the vise-grip of the blockbuster that needs to explain itself obliterates any sense of unexplainable whimsy in a picture that just can’t live without reminding us that Burroughs wrote a book about it all, and that it was based on real life.
 Presumably this is sometime before he hop-skipped to Africa to speak to a gorilla who once saw a man in a loin-cloth flaunting his muscles against (and yet also in favor of) colonialism.
 A film like this should be disreputable, content to be itself without any concern for legitimizing itself, and there is nothing more reputable and legitimizing than telling your audience that it’s all worthwhile because it’s a book.

 By and large, John Carter is a passable B-picture until it over-considers itself and commits trashy-cinema heresy by dressing its trash in a tuxedo and turning it into garbage.
-While uttering words like “Heliumite” and “Zodangan” is a mild diversion for the film and the reviewer, the film’s unerring voyage to corroborate the words with a story that shifts from fleet-footed, fantastical theatricality to disastrously over-determined convolution and complication tramples over any fun in the film.
+While uttering words like “Heliumite” and “Zodangan” is a mild diversion for the film and the reviewer, the film’s unerring voyage to legitimate the words with a story that shifts from fleet-footed, fantastical theatricality to disastrously over-determined convolution and complication tramples over any fun in the film.
 There’s a pugnacious alien dog sludge thing that is endearing in its cartoonish inelegance, much like the film when it isn’t stomping all over its pug-dog elan with more narrative than a much sharper tack of a film could handle.

 When it works is when it isn’t trying to convince us that it works.
 Michael Giacchino’s score is cheerily pompous and Dan Mindel’s cinematography hyperbolic in its alacrity and saturated colors.
 Before you know it we’re in the middle of an Errol Flynn picture.
 There’s a loopy, presentational giddiness to the production that, once the narrative flattens everything in its path, begins to feel grafted from another film.
 The piratical picture becomes the Oscar hopeful.